Kiminaze/cinematiccam/README.md

 - setting filter intensity
 - toggle minimap on / off

+Updates:
+- Config-Option: Don’t attach it to player and instead have it completely free moving (idea by @Syntasu )

 Planned features:
 - using mouse input for rotation
 - better calculations for much easier camera movement when camera is rotated
 - “Presets” for fast choosing of a specific angle/filter etc.
 - saving additional per-user presets
-- Config-Option: Don’t attach it to player and instead have it completely free moving (idea by @Syntasu )